 Ravaged by an earthquake three years ago, Haiti is slowly recovering.
 To help in that recovery, seven students from AUNE’s Department of Clinical Psychology, members of the Multicultural Center’s Disaster Shakti group, traveled to Haiti for eleven days in May.
 Accompanying Gargi Roysircar, professor of clinical psychology and founding director of AUNE’s Multicultural Center, they went to provide mental health counseling and to continue research into how Haitian children adapt to stressful living conditions.

-The PsyD students: second-year Molly Conley, Kelly Moran, and Kevin O’Leary; third-year Perrin Tellock, Katherine Russell, and Megan Lord; and fourth-year Beth Briggs, worked with Partners in Development, a nonprofit based in Ipswich, Massachusetts, to provide disaster mental health services for a third year (Disaster Shakti also went to Haiti in 2010 and in 2012).
+The PsyD students: second-year Molly Conley, Kelsey Moran, and Kevin O’Leary; third-year Perrin Tellock, Katherine Russell, and Megan Lord; and fourth-year Beth Briggs, worked with Partners in Development, a nonprofit based in Ipswich, Massachusetts, to provide disaster mental health services for a third year (Disaster Shakti also went to Haiti in 2010 and in 2012).
 The Haiti PsyD clinical practicum, for which the students were awarded course credit, involved both health as well as mental health counseling.

 Although the disaster may have made some Haitians stronger, many others were traumatized and most still must grapple with everyday life in one of the world’s poorest countries. “[Last year] we were still seeing the after-effects of the earthquake, what they call the ‘goudou-goudou’,” Perrin said.
 “There were a lot of buildings reduced to rubble or pancaked; people were living in tents.
 This year, most people have been relocated and much of the street rubble has been cleaned up and removed.
 But we’re seeing a lot of people suffering from poverty and long-term neglect.”